-PG&E crashes after California governor rejects bankruptcy reorganization plan
+PG&E craters after California governor rejects bankruptcy reorganization plan

 PG&E shares have plunged 77 percent of since Nov.
-8, 2018, when the Camp Fire broke out.
+8, 2018, when the Camp Fire broke out

-Pacific Gas and Electric shares are plunging Monday, down more than 20 percent ahead of the opening bell, after California Gov. Gavin Newson rejected the utility's bankruptcy reorganization plan.
+Pacific Gas and Electric shares are plunging Monday after California Gov. Gavin Newson rejected the utility's bankruptcy reorganization plan.

 Continue Reading Below